 PIP is a compulsory coverage included in all Massachusetts motor vehicle liability insurance policies.
-It pays up to \$8,000 for a claimant's medical expenses and lost wages.
+It can pay up to \$8,000 for a claimant's medical expenses, replacement services, lost wages, and funeral expenses.
 M.G.L. c.
-90, §§34A and 34M define PIP benefits under a standard Massachusetts motor vehicle insurance policy and §34A provides for the coordination of benefits between health insurance carriers and motor vehicle insurers.
+90, §§34A and 34M define PIP benefits under a standard Massachusetts motor vehicle liability insurance policy and §34A provides for the coordination of benefits between health insurance carriers and automobile insurers.

-MedPay is motor vehicle insurance coverage that pays for medical and funeral expenses incurred as a result of a motor vehicle accident.
-M.G.L. c.
+MedPay is coverage offered as part of a motor vehicle liability insurance policy.
+MedPay can pay for reasonable medical and funeral expenses incurred as a result of a motor vehicle accident, as noted in M.G.L. c.
 175, §111C.
-Although motor vehicle insurers are required to offer MedPay coverage of "at least five thousand dollars" under M.G.L. c.
+Although automobile insurers are required to offer MedPay coverage of "at least five thousand dollars" under M.G.L. c.
 175, §113C, coverage is optional.